-Associate Degree Nursing-ADN
+Associate Degree Nursing - PN to ADN Program

-The ADN program takes two (2) semesters to complete.
+The PN to ADN program takes two (2) semesters to complete.
 This program is an INTENSE, FAST-PACED program and is designed to prepare LPN's for the role of a Registered Professional Nurse (RN) in a variety of health care settings.
-It is a rigorous course of academic studies and clinical experiences, which includes preentry courses and nursing classes.
-The program is designed to give graduates a broad scope of knowledge, and ability in order to meet the needs of the changing health care delivery systems.
+It is a rigorous course of academic studies and clinical experiences which includes preentry courses and nursing classes.
+The program is designed to give graduates a broad scope of knowledge and ability in order to meet the needs of the changing health care delivery systems.
 Clinical experience is acquired at various acute care hospitals and community agencies.
 Field trips and workshops are incorporated into the educational plan.
-Upon successful completion of the ADN, the graduate is eligible to apply to take the NCLEX- RN (licensing) Examination for Registered Professional Nurses.
+Upon successful completion of the PN to AND program, the graduate is eligible to apply to take the NCLEX- RN (licensing) Examination for Registered Professional Nurses.
 The Missouri State Board of Nursing may refuse to grant a student permission to take licensing exams as outlined in the State of Missouri Nursing Practice Act, Chapter 335.066.